chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/dragon/dragon-turtle.md

 aliases: ["Dragon Turtle"]
 ---
 # Dragon Turtle
 *Source: Monster Manual p.
-119, Journeys through the Radiant Citadel.
+119, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Dragon turtles are among the most fearsome creatures of the oceans.
 As large and voracious as the oldest of its land-based dragon kin, a dragon turtle strikes with its deadly jaws, steaming breath, and crushing tail.